AnggaR96s/Reforestation/README.md

-## I knew a guy who collected candy canes, they were all in mint condition
+## I ordered a chicken and an egg from Amazon.
+I'll let you know.